jithingithub99/netcat-usage/README.md

 `` kex sh ``

-change to volume mounted directory
+Select the pod and change to volume mounted directory

 `` cd /prometheus-bkp ``

 Install netcat in prometheus-bkp-pod & prometheus-0

 `` apt get update ``

 `` apt install netcat ``

 Make ready the pod prometheus-0 to send the data to newly created pod